Stadler SMILE: Development

-In April 2012, Swiss Federal Railways (SBB) issued a tender for 29 new single-deck trains, capable of reaching 250 km/h, for service on routes between Germany, Switzerland and Italy via the then under-construction Gotthard Base Tunnel, the only completely flat route through the great Alpine barrier.
-Bids were placed by Stadler Rail (Switzerland), Siemens (Germany), Alstom (France) and Talgo (Spain).
-All four bids were rejected by SBB and a second round took place, at which point Siemens withdrew.
+In April 2012 the Swiss Federal Railways issued a tender for 29 new single-deck trains capable of reaching 250 km/h for service on routes between Germany, Switzerland and Italy via the then under-construction Gotthard Base Tunnel, the only completely flat route through the Alpine barrier.
+Bids were placed by Stadler Rail, Siemens, Alstom and Talgo.
+All four bids were rejected by the SBB and a second round took place, at which point Siemens withdrew.
 On 9 May 2014 SBB announced an order worth for 29 Stadler EC250s.
-The final signing was delayed, however, as Alstom and Talgo both launched legal challenges: Alstom withdrew theirs in September 2014, while Talgo's complaint – that SBB gave the domestic producer an advantage – was dismissed by the Federal Administrative Court in October 2014.
+The final signing was delayed, however, as Alstom and Talgo both launched legal challenges: Alstom withdrew theirs in September 2014, while the Spain-based Talgo's complaint – that SBB gave the domestic producer an advantage – was dismissed by the Federal Administrative Court in October 2014.
 The final contract was signed between SBB and Stadler on 30 October 2014.